 01 June 2024

-With several gourmet restaurants and a 20-hour buffet, you’ll find somewhere to eat that’s perfect for you.
+With several gourmet restaurants and a 20-hour venue, you’ll find somewhere to eat that’s perfect for you.

 In addition, there are various smaller eateries dotted across the ship, where guests can enjoy ice cream at La Gelateria, smoothies and juices at the Vitamin Bar or coffee and pastries at Caffe San Marco, although these treats do come at a small additional price.